06 Jul

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Fashion e-commerce leader REVOLVE is claiming it’s creating “meaningful change in the way [it does] things today to ensure a better tomorrow”.
+Fashion e-commerce leader REVOLVE claims it’s creating “meaningful change in the way [it does] things today to ensure a better tomorrow”.
 But how ethical is REVOLVE, really?
 Sadly, the brand is doing very little for people, the planet, and animals.
 REVOLVE’s lack of transparency and tangible initiatives is worrying.
 Read the article to learn more about REVOLVE’s “We Avoid” rating.
-This article is based on the REVOLVE rating published in October 2021.
+This article is based on the REVOLVE rating published in February 2024.

 REVOLVE, e-commerce and sustainability leader?

-Founded in 2003, REVOLVE has grown rapidly to become a fashion e-commerce leader, going public in 2019 and now boasting 5.4 million followers on Instagram.
+Founded more than 20 years ago, REVOLVE has grown rapidly to become a fashion e-commerce leader, going public in 2019 and now boasting almost 6 million followers on Instagram.

-But growth isn’t a smooth process and the brand has known its ups and downs.
+But growth isn’t a smooth process and the brand has known ups and downs.
 In 2018, REVOLVE had to remove a fat-phobic sweatshirt from its platform.
-More recently, REVOLVE received backlash on social media after the failure of its Coachella-like, influencer-only festival which “not only failed to meet attendees’ expectations, but jeopardised their physical safety in a disaster of mismanagement” according to The Harvard Crimson.
+And in 2022, it received backlash on social media after its Coachella-like, influencer-only festival failed.
+Despite this, the brand continues to host the annual festival, which is saturated with influencer brands and celebrity endorsements that drive overconsumption.

-When it comes to sustainability, the brand says it understands “the importance of using [its] platform to create meaningful change in the way [it does] things today to ensure a better tomorrow” and that it is “committed to do its part to help protect the resources that we all share and depend on for our future” and “to stand up and make a substantial and long-lasting impact to fight inequality”.
+When it comes to sustainability, REVOLVE says: “We understand the importance of using our platform to create meaningful change in the way we do things today to ensure a better tomorrow,” and that “we are committed to [doing] our part to help protect the resources that we all share and depend on for our future.”
 But is that really the case?
 How is REVOLVE really impacting people, the planet, and animals?
-In short: how ethical is REVOLVE?

 Environmental impact

-We rate REVOLVE “Very Poor” for its impact on the environment.
-It uses few eco-friendly materials, and we found no evidence that the brand reduces its carbon and other greenhouse gas emissions in its supply chain, that it has taken meaningful action to reduce or eliminate hazardous chemicals, or that it implements water reduction initiatives.
+In 2021 we rated REVOLVE “Very Poor” for its impact on the environment and unfortunately, three years on in our most recent review, this rating still hasn’t changed.
+REVOLVE uses few lower-impact materials, and we found no evidence that the brand reduces its carbon and other greenhouse gas emissions in its supply chain, nor that it has taken meaningful action to reduce or eliminate hazardous chemicals, or to protect biodiversity.

 Labour conditions